Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the operation and consequences of the Rule of Survivorship in co-ownership.
-Focus your revision on:
+For SQE1, you are required to understand co-ownership and the Rule of Survivorship, with a focus on the following syllabus points:

 • the distinction between joint tenancy and tenancy in common in law and equity

-• the operation and legal effect of the Rule of Survivorship (jus accrescendi)
+• the operation and legal effect of the Rule of Survivorship (jus accrescendi), including s.184 LPA 1925

-• the consequences of severance for succession and property rights
+• the consequences of severance for shares, occupation and succession (Goodman v Gallant principles)

 • how to apply these principles to SQE1-style problem questions